eric8607242/OSNASLib/doc/nas.md

 ### Search Strategy
 Given a search space, the objective of neural architecture search is to **search the best architecture under the specific hardware constraint**.
 To achieve the goal, a search strategy is needed to be adopted to search the best architecture from the search space.
 The common search strategies are RL, random search, evolution algorithm, and differentiable.
 ### Performance estimation strategy
 With the search strategy, **how do we evaluate the architectures in the search space?
 In other words, how do we know the performace of each architectures?**.
 To evaluate each architectures in the search space, the performance estimation strategy has to been adopted.
-The most intuitive estimation strategy is that we train each architecture few epochs (e.g., 10, 5, or 20) to get the approximated perofmrnace of each architecture.
+The most intuitive estimation strategy is training each architecture few epochs (e.g., 10, 5, or 20) to get the approximated perofmrnace of each architecture, and training a performance predictor to predict the accuracy of each architecture.